-The primary users of the NG-RMP system are personnel interested in the recognised maritime picture of the Irish Coastal Waters within the Irish Naval Services (INS) or insurance organisations with a marine vessel portfolio.
-Within the INS these personnel would be operators and commanders within the command centre at the INS HQ who are monitoring the coastal waters.
+The primary users of the NG-RMP system are either personnel interested in the recognised maritime picture of the Irish Coastal Waters within the Irish Naval Services (INS) or insurance organisations with a marine vessel portfolio.
+Within the INS these personnel would be operators and commanders within the command centre at the C&C HQ who are monitoring the coastal waters.
 Additionally, captains of INS vessels patrolling the area of interest will use the NG-RMP system to obtain a common operational picture and information on identified vessels.
 External organisations such as the Irish coast guards and the government customs services would also be end users of the NG-RMP system.
 Within Insurance organisations, end users range from brokers through to insurance claims management personnel.

 Service/ system concept

-The NG-RMP system was developed primarily for use within the operations centre of the INS.
-The system has external interfaces to allow two key categories of external access to the system.
+The NG-RMP system was developed primarily for use within the operations centre of the INS and insurance/reinsurance organisations.
+The system has external interfaces to allow key categories of external access to the system.
 These are:

 - INS Vessels with workstations for displaying the RMP.
 Access to the RMP is through a satellite communication link from the vessel back to the operations HQ.

 - External insurance organisations through the use of web browsers for access to the RMP.The following deployment diagram shows the main device nodes along with the major subsystem components that are deployed on each node.The NG-RMP makes use of a number of external data feeds to generate the information for the RMP.
 This information is provided from a number of sources and through different communication medium.

 - The NG-RMP also distributes the generated RMP to a number of external observers using different communication infrastructures.
 The diagram below provides an overview of the different external communication networks that was used for the NG-RMP demonstrator system.

 Fig.1: Overview of external communication networks and data feeds

 Space Added Value